Tasty and mild…

 What do poblano peppers taste like?

 These mild peppers have a rich and somewhat earthy flavor to them.
 Because they are thick peppers, there’s a lot of “meat” to them, similar to a bell pepper.
 The thick walls of the vegetable make them excellent for cooking.
 They hold up very well as a roasting pepper, especially with the waxy outer skin peeled after roasting.
-And because of their size (around 4 inches long by about 2 inches wide), they are excellent to use as stuffed peppers (like those oh-so-tasty chiles rellenos).
+And because of their size (around four inches long by about two inches wide), they are excellent to use as stuffed peppers (like those oh-so-tasty chiles rellenos).

 What can you buy with poblano peppers in it and where?

 Poblanos are a very main stream pepper these days.
 You can find poblano peppers in many supermarkets, especially in the southwest United States.
 If you live in an urban area, check out your local supermarkets too: sometimes they’ll carry this chili, along with many others.
 Online retailers are also a great place to find poblano hot sauces, seeds, poblano plants, and even soups that feature this chili.

 This is definitely a chili pepper that has sparked the imagination of the United States.
 Between the flexibility poblano peppers have for cooking and their mild heat, it’s a chili on the rise.
 If you’re scared off by the heat of a jalapeño but you’re looking for something with a bit more kick than a bell or even an Anaheim pepper, then try giving poblano peppers a turn in your cuisine.